ArcherTN/AutomationPractice/README.md

 There were a few issues in the process, there were a few website bugs that prevented ordering the dresses by the price, and the shopping cart didn't manage to keep the dresses in them.
 This would normally be reported as a bug for fixing, however due to the context of the situation I wrote the code I would need for those actions and commented out the bits that caused bugs.

+Test can be run with mvn clean test